Relocating New Zealand King Salmon Farms

 - New Zealand King Salmon invests a considerable amount in improving and growing its business.
 We spent close to $22 million during the last two years, ending June 2018, on operational infrastructure such as a new feed barge, additional pens to expand two farms, and improved processing equipment.

 Relocating farms is a vital step to moving into the open ocean

-Offshore farming is a developing aquaculture practice where farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
-They are typically several kilometres away from land, to significantly reduce the environmental effects and other constraints that can affect inshore aquaculture
+Open ocean farming is a developing aquaculture practice where farms are located in deeper, less sheltered, high energy surface waters with stronger currents.
+They are typically several kilometers away from land, to significantly reduce the environmental effects and other constraints that can affect inshore aquaculture.

 Moving into the open ocean presents new and significant technological challenges for fish farming, but also opportunities for high-value aquaculture expansion with enhanced social and environmental outcomes.